Oracle Active Data Guard is licensed as follows:

 What happens if I use Active Data Guard features without proper licensing?
 This is considered non-compliance, which can lead to penalties during an Oracle audit, including back payments and fines.

 How can I ensure compliance with Oracle Active Data Guard licensing?
-To ensure compliance, match the licensing metrics of Active Data Guard to your Oracle Database Enterprise Edition, license both environments (primary and standby), and consult the Oracle Core Factor Table for accurate license calculation.
+To ensure compliance, match the licensing metrics of Active Data Guard to your Oracle Database Enterprise Edition license, and license both environments (primary and standby).
+Consult the Oracle Core Factor Table for accurate license calculation.